 1994 - Bruce Grobbelaar played his final reds game in a 2-0 League defeat at Leeds United, with David Wetherall and future red Gary McAllister on target, the latter via a deflection off Mark Wright.
 Our eccentric keeper had played 628 times in total, helping us to six League titles, one European Cup, three FA Cups, three League Cups and three FA Charity Shields.
 David James replaced him for the final minute, so beginning a run of 213 consecutive reds appearances.
+Ian Rush made his 400th League appearance for the reds that day.

 1997 - We faced Leeds again, with Stan Collymore bagging a brace as we won 4-0 at Anfield, as Jamie Redknapp and Robbie Fowler also got on the scoresheet.
 Stan’s first goal was our 300th in the Premier League.